armaank/dbn/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-This repo contains code used to analyze architecture lectures and construct generative models used to create synthetic architecture schematics.
+This repo contains code used to analyze architecture prose and construct generative models used to create synthetic architecture schematics.

 ## Generative Models

 ## Text Analysis

+Basic [topic models](https://colab.research.google.com/github/armaank/dbn/blob/main/text-analysis/topicmodel.ipynb) and [clustering](https://colab.research.google.com/github/armaank/dbn/blob/main/text-analysis/umap.ipynb) of architecture lectures and a cohort of architecture project descriptions.

 ## Requirements

 ## Structure
-`./topic` contains code to preprocess text and generate topic models.
-Specifically, these topic models were made to better understand
-Architecture Daily image captions and descriptions.
-We built these topic models with Latent Dirichlet Allocation using Gensim [[1](https://www.di.ens.fr/~fbach/mdhnips2010.pdf), [2](https://radimrehurek.com/gensim/index.html)], and visualized said models with pyLDAVis
-[[3](https://github.com/bmabey/pyLDAvis)].
-We found that loosely, for sufficiently many topics, the topics represented architectural programs.
-You can examine interactive topic models [here](https://ee.cooper.edu/~kohli/topics/), a sample is pictured in Fig. 1.
-See `./topic/readme.md` for instruction to replicate our models.

 Inside `./generative`, we have code to build generative models from image corpora.
 We first trained a StyleGan2 [[4](https://arxiv.org/abs/1912.04958), [5](https://github.com/Tetratrio/stylegan2_pytorch)] on an image corpus scrapped from architecture daily as well as other sources.
 We then developed a text to